“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 - Dealing with the Gringo Tax (paying more for many services than locals) has caused some frustration.
 Over time, I have developed a strategy for dealing with this issue that works for me, however.

-Obtaining my temporary Mexican residency was both easier and harder than expected.
+Obtaining my temporary Mexican residency was more accessible and more complicated than expected.

 - The easy part was getting the residency approved.
 I had no difficulties applying for residency at the Mexican consulate in Boston.
 (They even let me apply there even though my official address is in California).
 I got an appointment easily and had my visa within a couple of hours.
 The consulate accepted my documentation without any problems.
 (Note; I put a fair amount of effort preparing the required documentation.
 My financial resources also exceeded the minimum requirements).
 I also got my application approved by the Instituto Nacional de Migracion (INM) in Mexico City easily.
 (The approval came in two weeks, as promised).
 In contrast, immigrants in the US frequently experience long lines and stifling bureaucracy during this stage of becoming a resident or citizen.
 (Many are also capriciously rejected even though they meet the stated requirements).